-- a new Chief Academic Officer ("CAO"): Our CAO has over fifteen years of experience teaching and leading in public and charter schools in New York City and Los Angeles.
-She is a Teach for America alumna and a UNCF Mellon Fellow.
-She is currently an America Achieves Fellow.
-Her extensive work as a charter school principal in South Los Angeles is chronicled in The Urban Challenge in Education: The Story of Charter School Successes in Los Angeles, by Joseph Scollo, Dona Stevens, Ellen Pomella.
-Additionally, her work around personalized literacy, on-line learning and closing the belief gap are featured in Edutopia.org and Smartblogs.com.
-She graduated from Dillard University with a BA in English and received her Masters of Science in Secondary Education from Pace University. - a new Chief Accountability Officer: MPS elevated our focus on compliance and accountability organization-wide through the creation of a new executive level position.
+- a new Chief Academic Officer ("CAO"): Our CAO is an accomplished and forward-thinking educator with 18+ years of leadership in developing and implementing leading-edge programs and services that align with mission and vision of educational institutions.
+He has an outstanding record of improving processes by adapting and applying aspects of STEAM Education in school systems, through comprehensive research, strategic evaluation and effective presentations of best practices in curricula, programs, tools and technologies.
+Our CAO has pioneered establishment of state-of-the-art online learning programs and professional development portals for academic advancement, combined with directing formative assessment and performance-based programs.
+He has served in top school level administrative positions in Nevada and California for over a decade. - a new Chief Accountability Officer: MPS elevated our focus on compliance and accountability organization-wide through the creation of a new executive level position.
 Our Chief Accountability Officer ensures MPS schools have high quality accountability plans, that the MPS schools implement the programs described in their charter petitions and comply with all applicable law and regulations.
 Our Chief Accountability Officer earned his M.S. in engineering from UCI and M.A. in school leadership from CSUDH.
 With teaching and administrative experience at MPS, our Chief Accountability Officer strives to ensure MPS implements best practices aligned with our vision, mission, and core values.